A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-5-14-on-mindfulness.markdown

 ---
 ‬
 What does it mean to be mindful ?

-الرقيب

-بسم الله الرحمن الرحيم

 ### Introduction

-"It is Allah Who has created the heavens and the earth and everything in between in six aeons, then established Himself on the Throne.
+`"It is Allah Who has created the heavens and the earth and everything in between in six aeons, then established Himself on the Throne.
 You have no protector or intercessor besides Him.
 Will you not then be mindful?
-(32:4)"

-ٱللَّهُ ٱلَّذِى خَلَقَ ٱلسَّمَـٰوَٰتِ وَٱلْأَرْضَ وَمَا بَيْنَهُمَا فِى سِتَّةِ أَيَّامٍۢ ثُمَّ ٱسْتَوَىٰ عَلَى ٱلْعَرْشِ ۖ مَا لَكُم مِّن دُونِهِۦ مِن وَلِىٍّۢ وَلَا شَفِيعٍ ۚ أَفَلَا تَتَذَكَّرُونَ ٤
+(32:4)"`

-The Qur’an instructs us to be mindful.
+> The Qur’an instructs us to be mindful.
 But what does it mean to be mindful ?
 What are we being mindful of ?
 Why is it important ?
 What is our end goal ?
 What is its importance in Islam (beyond applying it in a purely secular manner) ?
 How do we experience and embody the attribute of Ar-Raqeeb [الرقيب] (The Watchful, all observing Witness) ?

 These are key questions to reflect on in order to live life fully.
 The ultimate goal of mindfulness can be seen as choosing an object of focus and noticing how our attention moves from it.
 Thus, by recognising how the mind wanders and gently bringing it back, we start to arrive at a higher plane of consciousness more frequently.
 Then, through this training we can rise above our shifting experiences and return to the ultimate Reality more often throughout the day.
 We can truly tune in to the presence of Allah, the beauty of nature, other people and indeed, even our inner experiences.

-"And hold firmly together to the rope of Allah and do not be divided.
-(3:103)"
+`"And hold firmly together to the rope of Allah and do not be divided.
+(3:103)"`

-وَٱعْتَصِمُوا۟ بِحَبْلِ ٱللَّهِ جَمِيعًۭا وَلَا تَفَرَّقُوا۟ ۚ ١٠٣

 Mindfulness can be understood as awareness in the moment  (paying attention to how our attention moves with an attitude of curiosity and wonder) rather than splitting and dividing our attention between multiple objects.
 A person can be aware of what is in the forefront of consciousness (stimuli and reactions both internal and external) in terms of thought, emotion, sensations, intentions as well as behaviours.

 This can be contrasted with mindlessness where there is a lack of awareness or knowledge of these movements of attention :

-"They are the ones whose hearts, ears, and eyes are sealed by Allah, and it is they who are ˹truly˺ heedless.(16:108)"
+`"They are the ones whose hearts, ears, and eyes are sealed by Allah, and it is they who are ˹truly˺ heedless.(16:108)"`

-أُو۟لَـٰٓئِكَ ٱلَّذِينَ طَبَعَ ٱللَّهُ عَلَىٰ قُلُوبِهِمْ وَسَمْعِهِمْ وَأَبْصَـٰرِهِمْ ۖ وَأُو۟لَـٰٓئِكَ هُمُ ٱلْغَـٰفِلُونَ ١٠٨

  A person can thus be swept away by the tides of stimuli and their behaviour can represent an automaton.
 Being mindful means we rise above this robotic, stimulus → reaction existence.
 Mindfulness is not a separate practice to only do at a specified time but it is about nurturing this quality in each and every moment throughout the day.
 It can be cultivated at any age and children can be key reminders to us about the importance of fully immersing ourselves in life, moment to moment.
 Improving our daily life through  increasing instances of mindfulness means we are able to understand the impact of various stimuli and stories that our minds create.
 We can then choose from a bigger range of options in terms of how to respond to situations when we see these sequences.
 We can choose our attitude and behaviour by keeping our interpretations in check (by developing awareness of thought processes [seen as scripts running in the mind] and cultivating our psyche like a garden (weeding our what is harmful and nurturing what is healthy and helpful).
 There is a time that we can then go beyond techniques and arrive in true presence.
 Through this the end goal is to develop composure in the face of any circumstance and to live each of our precious moments dedicated to the worship of our Creator (by tuning in to what is being asked of us in any given period of time).
 In this way, worship can take the form of keeping God in mind in whatever we do.

-"I did not create jinn and humans except to worship Me (51:56)"
+`"I did not create jinn and humans except to worship Me (51:56)"`

-وَمَا خَلَقْتُ ٱلْجِنَّ وَٱلْإِنسَ إِلَّا لِيَعْبُدُونِ ٥٦

 ### Thoughts

-“Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.”
+>“Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.”
 ― Lao Tzu

-"˹then˺ each soul will know what it has sent forth [prioritised] or left behind [delayed].
-(82:5)"
+`"˹then˺ each soul will know what it has sent forth [prioritised] or left behind [delayed].
+(82:5)"`

 عَلِمَتْ نَفْسٌۭ مَّا قَدَّمَتْ وَأَخَّرَتْ ٥

 We have an immense number of thoughts throughout the day.
 Just like our heart constantly pumps blood, our brain and mind work together to ‘pump’ thoughts.
 Our relationship with thoughts in this age of speed is arguably the most challenging area to be mindful of as we can quite easily get swept away by their sheer quantity and force.
 With modern high stimulus environments and pressures, it is very easy to have a mind overcrowded with thoughts and cares.
 By approaching our relationship to thoughts we can start to question whether we are our thoughts or if they are something that we can take a step back from.
 What would happen if you saw them as cloud patterns in a vast sky ?
 Trains that we can choose to take ?
 Traffic on the road ?
 The waves in the sea ?
 By understanding these analogies (especially of wave forms and the sea) we can start to be mindful of how thoughts occur and how they pass.
 In prostration a person can often start to notice that thoughts can slow down or thought cycles get broken in order to gain freedom from this attachment to thoughts and thinking.
 Let us consider the analogy of a sea and its waves.
 In a particular area, within a given period of observation, we can notice the frequency (number of waves), intensity (height of a wave) and duration (time a particular pattern occurs).
 We can thus understand that the sea may be calm (few waves, smaller in height that have a a easier time to manage or a raging sea with mountainous waves, crashing into each other and coming thick and fast).
 Being mindful of thoughts thus allows us to have a healthier relationship with them and give us the freedom to enjoy other aspects of our experiences.
 A maxim to keep in mind is that thought waves do pass and it is how we surf those waves that shape our experience.
 We can ask ourselves, how would we like to surf the current waves ?